varocketry/guitar-mastery-hub/public/lessons/lesson_036_diatonic_harmony_major_keys.md

 ---

-## ðŸ“– SECTION 1: BUILDING DIATONIC CHORDS
+## 📖 SECTION 1: BUILDING DIATONIC CHORDS

 ### What Are Diatonic Chords?